 When to see a doctor

-If you recently had a medical or dental procedure or injection and have any of the following signs and symptoms, see your doctor right away:
+If you recently had a medical or dental illness or procedure, such as a wound infection or tooth extraction, and have any of the following signs and symptoms, see your doctor right away:

-A diagnosis of bacteremia is usually confirmed by a blood culture.
+A diagnosis of bacteremia is confirmed by blood cultures.
 Treatment requires hospitalization and includes intravenous antibiotics.
-Without prompt treatment, bacteremia can quickly progress to severe sepsis, which is a life-threatening condition.
+Without prompt treatment, bacteremia can spread to other areas such as heart valves or other tissues, or progress to severe sepsis and septic shock, which may be life-threatening.